Cherokee County, Texas Land For Sale (146 results)

 At the heart of the ranch lies its crown jewel a picturesque 25-acre lake that is as functional as it is beautiful.
 This lake offers outstanding fishing, wildlife viewing, and the kind of peaceful setting that defines East Texas living.
 Several spring-fed creeks wind through the property, not only feeding the lake, but also adding to its water resources and enhancing the natural environment.

 Improvements include a small but well-appointed cabin, ideal for weekend stays or hosting guests.
 Nearby is a 2,400 sq. ft. insulated shop building with 20 overhangs on three sides, perfect for housing boats, equipment, ATVs, and vehicles.
+Every detail has been considered so you can step in and enjoy from day one.

 Whether you're looking for a top-tier hunting ranch, a legacy family retreat, or a private getaway with unmatched natural beauty, this property has it all.
 Theres simply nothing else like it on the market.